 \begin{cor} Let $G$ be a finite group.
 From the knowledge of $\lst$ we may determine whether $G$ is soluble, whether $G$ is supersoluble and, for every prime power $n,$ the number of maximal subgroups of $G$ of index $n$. \end{cor} \begin{proof} If we know $\lst$, then we know $P_G(s)$ and so we may deduce whether $G$ is soluble (\cite[Theorem 5]{arac}), whether $G$ is supersoluble (\cite[Corollary 6]{arac}) and for every prime power $n,$ the number of maximal subgroups of $G$ of index $n$ (\cite[Corollary 18]{arac}). \end{proof}

 Although several properties of $G$ can be recognized by the knowledge of the coefficients of the Dirichlet polynomial $P_G(s)$, this is not always the case.
 For example we cannot deduce from $P_G(s)$ whether $G$ is nilpotent.
-Consider for example $G_1=C_6\times C_3$ and $G_2=\perm(3)\times C_3.$ It turns out that We want to show that on the contrary $\lst$ encodes enough information to decide whether $G$ is nilpotent.
+Consider for example $G_1=C_6\times C_3$ and $G_2=\perm(3)\times C_3.$ It turns out that We want to show that nevertheless $\lst$ encodes enough information to decide whether $G$ is nilpotent.
 Before proving this result, we need an auxiliary lemma.

 \begin{lemma} Let $\alpha=(a_1,\dots,a_r),$ $\beta=(b_1,\dots,b_s)$ be two sequences of prime integers, with $a_1\leq \dots \leq a_r$ and $b_1\leq \dots \leq b_s.$ If then $\alpha=\beta.$ \end{lemma} \begin{proof} By induction on $r+s.$ We have